 On the second trip, you bring the camera, in a plain carrying bag that looks like it holds a laptop and your lunch.
 Walk in and check out your spot from a distance – if there’s a crowd that needs to dissipate, wait by the entrance where you have some cover, and just stare at your phone.

 Get to the spot, pull out the camera, bring it up and take a few shots, put it back in the bag and walk away quickly on your predetermined getaway route.
+Don’t look around, that just incriminates you.
 Guards aren’t interested in chasing people, and they’re not expected to.
-Many are not adequate physical condition to engage in pursuit.
+Many are not in adequate physical condition to engage in any sort of pursuit.

 If you do get stopped, no problem, just play dumb and nod.
-All the guard will do is -wait for it – Inform You Of The Policy, and you already accomplished your mission.
-He actually likes you now, because your humble body language says he’s in charge for the moment, and he’s scoring points with management.
+All the guard will do is -wait for it – Inform You Of The Policy, and you’ve already accomplished your mission.
+He actually likes you now, because your humble body language and nods of assent says he’s in charge for the moment, and he’s scoring points with management.
 No one is going to invite a lawsuit by trying to take your camera or memory card.
-I’ve been busted a few times and never had a problem.
+I’ve been busted a couple of times and never had a problem.

 Will this craziness ever end?
 I don’t think The Policy will ever be changed, so Real Cameras with Big Lenses will always be targets.
 At some point in the future, maybe smartphone cameras evolve so we don’t need wide angle, fish eye or telephoto lens, and then it all becomes moot because there will no longer be any enforcement.
 But today, as homeless and transients become more of a problem in downtown areas, restrictions of behavior on private property are tightening, and more rules are being posted.
 The game will continue.

-Have you ever been pointlessly hassled while taking a photo?
+Have you ever been pointlessly hassled by a guard while taking a photo?
 Leave a comment.